maierbn/opendihu/doc/sphinx/user/installation.rst

 Using docker
 ----------------
 Using the docker image you can use the framework directly without having to build and install any dependencies.
 The disadvantage is that you only have a shell and can't plot anything.
-The docker image may also be slightly out-of-date.
+We provide a docker image which contains the latest release as of November 2023.

-First install `docker <https://docs.docker.com/install/linux/docker-ce/ubuntu/>`_, following the instructions on the website.
-Then, start a shell inside the container with the following command:
+First install `docker <https://docs.docker.com/engine/install/ubuntu/>`_, following the instructions on the website.
+Then, you can run the provided docker image with the following command:

 .. code-block:: bash

   docker run -it maierbn/opendihu:latest bash

-Inside the container, run ``cd opendihu``, ``git pull`` and ``make`` to get and compile the latest code.
+Alternatively you can build the docker image yourself.
+We provide Dockerfiles to set up OpenDiHu containers that import Ubuntu 16.04, 18.04, 20.04 or 22.04.
+To build one of the provided OpenDiHu container you have to
+  1. Move to the directory where `Dockerfile` is located
+  2. Execute `docker build -t workspace .`
+You can run the container you just built executing `docker run -i -t workspace`

 Native installation
 ----------------------